-Requirements for the Master of Science Degree in Electrical Engineering
+Requirements for the Master of Science Degree in Electrical and Computer Engineering

-The student must complete a total of 30 credits under either Plan A (with thesis) or Plan B (without thesis) and meet the requirements specified below:
+The student must complete a total of 30 credits under either Plan A (with thesis) or Plan B (without thesis) and meet the requirements specified below: CREDITS

-Core Courses.
+- Core Courses.
 Complete a minimum of four Electrical and Computer Engineering courses at the 800 or 900-level totaling at least 12 credits.
-Two of the courses must be colored from the following:

-Selecte a iioii the following.

-ECE 813 Advanced VLSI Design 3

-ECE 820 Advanced Computer Architecture 3

-ECE 821 Advanced Power Electronics and Applications 3

-ECE 826 Linear Control Systems 3

-ECE 835 Advanced Electromagnetic Fields and Waves I 3

-ECE 863 Analysis of Stochastic Systems 3

-ECE 874 Physical Electronics 3

-Electri cal and Computer Engineering 801 cannot be used to fulfill

-this red this requirement

-- Supporting Courses: At least 6 credits in approved courses in areas such as mathematics, statistics, or physics. - Seminar Requirement.
-First-year graduate students are reuqired to attend seven seminars from the graduate seminar series.
+Two of the courses must be selected from the following: - ECE 813 3 ECE 3 820 ECE 821 Advanced Power Electronics and Applications.
+3 3 3 Advanced Electromagnetic Fields and Waves I .
+Linear Systems and Control ECE 835 ECE 851 FCF 863 Analysis of Stochastic Systems 3 3 ECE 874 Physical Electronics - Electrical and Computer Engineering 801 cannot be used to fulfill this requirement - Supporting Courses: At least 6 credits in approved courses in areas such as mathematics, statistics, or physics. - 3.
+Seminar Requirement.
+First-year graduate students are required to attend seven seminars from the graduate seminar series.